 As the experience of preparing for learning has shown, organizing the work of an automated command and control system requires considerable time for organizing communications, as well as for performing practical actions related to setting up and debugging communication facilities and hardware-software complexes.
 In addition, each such adjustment is carried out in relation to a specific combat mission.
 When the combat mission changes, or changes in the state (degree of combat effectiveness) of the command and control agencies, and the redistribution of forces and means by elements of the combat order, considerable time is required to make changes to the configuration parameters.

-In addition, during the exercise, significant efforts in maintaining the specified modes of operation of communication facilities required the performance of monitoring functions for the status of existing channels.
+In addition, in the course of the exercise considerable effort while maintaining the specified modes of operation of the means of communication required the performance of monitoring the status of existing channels.

 But there are ways to solve this problem.
-This is the creation of self-organizing information transmission networks using software-controlled radio stations, the use of Mesh technologies (Vibrating Mesh Technology: packet retransmission + dynamic routing), the use of spectrum analyzers built into radio equipment to assess the interference situation, as well as the possible use of UAVs as tactical network repeaters, etc. .d.
+These are the creation of self-organizing information transmission networks using software-controlled radio stations, the use of Mesh technologies (Vibrating Mesh Technology: packet retransmission + dynamic routing), the use of spectrum-analyzers built into the radio to assess the interference environment, and the possible use of UAVs as tactical network repeaters and t .d

 In addition to these shortcomings, participants in the exercise, based on the results of their work and operation of the system in field conditions, made a number of proposals aimed at improving both individual elements and the system as a whole, dealing with issues related to the processing and transmission of information, as well as ergonomic characteristics system.